MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/migrate-adfs-apps-to-azure.md

 ### Line of business apps

 Your line-of-business apps are those that your organization developed or those that are a standard packaged product.
-Examples include apps built on Windows Identity Foundation and SharePoint apps (not SharePoint Online).

 Line-of-business apps that use OAuth 2.0, OpenID Connect, or WS-Federation can be integrated with Azure AD as [app registrations](../develop/quickstart-register-app.md).
-Integrate custom apps that use SAML 2.0 or WS-Federation as [non-gallery applications](add-application-portal.md) on the enterprise applications page in the [Azure portal](https://portal.azure.com/).
+Integrate custom apps that use SAML 2.0 or WS-Federation as [non-gallery applications](add-application-portal.md) on the enterprise applications page in the [Entra portal](https://entra.microsoft.com/#home).

 ## SAML-based single sign-on